-The Administrative Sciences department’s programs are accredited by AACSB International—the Association to Advance Collegiate Schools of Business, and its Master of Science programs in Administrative Studies (Boston) and management (online) are accredited by the European Foundation for Management Development (EFMD) Program Accreditation System (EPAS).
-In addition, the Master of Science program in Project Management is accredited by the Project Management Institute (PMI) Global Accreditation Center for Project Management Education Programs (GAC).
+The Administrative Sciences department’s programs are accredited by AACSB International—the Association to Advance Collegiate Schools of Business.
+In addition, the Master of Science program in Project Management is accredited by the Project Management Institute Global Accreditation Center for Project Management Education Programs (GAC).

-- MS in Applied Business Analytics Management (online)
+- MS in Applied Business Analytics (on campus, online)

-- MS in Banking & Financial Services Management (online)
+- MS in Financial Management (on campus, online)

 - MS in Human Resources Management (online)

 - MS in Insurance Management (online)

 - MS in Project Management (on campus, online)

 - MS in Supply Chain Management (on campus, online)